ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/sprague/Sprague_group_update_01.md

 |:--:|
 | *Figure 3.
 Sample encoder-decoder network.* [6]|

-One noticeable difference between the two approaches is the “naturalness vs fidelity” tradeoff [SURVEY].
+One noticeable difference between the two approaches is the “naturalness vs fidelity” tradeoff [2].
 The methods which use generative models pre-trained on natural images tend to produce images which are clearer but lack the correct objectness of the stimulus.
 Non-generative methods will often reproduce the correct high-level features of the stimulus, but will be very blurry.

 | ![model_compare.png](model_compare.png) |
 |:--:|